bvbohnen/X3_Customizer/Documentation.md

     Requires: L/x3story.obj

       Prevents spaceflies from spawning swarms when created by a script using the 'create ship' command.
 Aimed at mods such as Improved Races 2.0 and SCS, which create and destroy a spacefly but accidentally leave behind a swarm with active scripts, causing spacefly accumulation and game slowdown.

+ * Remove_Complex_Related_Sector_Switch_Delay (incompatible with: LU, TC)

+    Requires: L/x3story.obj

+      Experimental; recommend backing up save games prior to using this.
+Disables calls to the SA_CleanUpObjects function when changing sectors.
+This function introduces a potentially very long delay in games that have built large complexes, for unknown reasons.
+Exact purpose of the function is not known, but side effects were not observed in brief play with it disabled.

  * Remove_Factory_Build_Cutscene (incompatible with: LU)